-- Crispus, don't forget to wear your helmet into battle.

 -- Me too.

 At the end of a meeting with a woman who seemed very sure of herself and her company, I was handed her business card and told to call with any further questions.
 A couple of hours later I thought of something else I should have asked and attempted to ring her from the number on the card.
 It was a wrong number.
 Online, I looked up the company and reconnected with her.
 I told her the phone number on her business card was wrong.
 She said that's not possible.
 She said I must have misdialed.
 I looked at the numbers again.
 Nope, I said, your business card has transposed two numbers and it's definitely wrong.
 She got mad.
 Her voice changed.
 From a lower register she said I was trying to punk her.
 She said she didn't like being punked.
 That maybe the cops would be interested in my little punk prank.
 Whoa lady, we're done.
 Really, ever wonder why this kind of stuff seems to happen to me a lot more than it does to the average joe?
 'Cause I'm starting to.

 What's up with the dragonfly?
 These guys were here before the dinosaurs.
 They survived extinction.
-They fly like no other insect - up or down, right or left, backwards, and hover.
+They fly like no other insect - up, down, right, left, backwards, forwards, and they can hover!
 They can fly forward at 30 miles an hour.
 They're 200 million years old!
 Have we ever seriously considered the possibility that dragonflies and cockroaches are really in control of this planet?